Predicting 2019 trucking spot rates

-- Tariff rates: “Pending tariff rates for USMCA, we should see rates uptick slightly as we move into Q3 and Q4 if seasonal volumes remain consistent,” Kuhlmann says.
+- Tariff rates: “Pending tariff rates for USMCA, we should see rates uptick slightly as we move into Q3 and Q4 if seasonal volumes remain consistent,” Preisinger says.
 “If volumes shift up drastically, we can expect intense volatility from both pricing and capacity.”

 - Driver availability: According to American Trucking Association estimates, the trucking sector had a driver shortage of 50,000 at the end of 2017.
 It predicts a longer-term driver shortage of 175,000 by 2026.
 New driver availability remains an issue and area of significant concern.

 Truck capacity and demand: “As always, two major variables are truck capacity and demand/volume,” says Hathaway.

 Here at Agforce, we don’t claim to be able to influence trucking spot rates or the futures market.
 We do, however, guarantee complete honesty and transparency into how and why we set our prices.
 Our customers are our partners and our friends, and that’s something we owe to them.
 We will continue watching the market so we have the best, most up-to-date information possible to pass along to you.

 Questions?
 Reach out!
 Call us at 877.367.2324 or email us at email@example.com.
 Our experts would love to provide the answers.

 More from Agforce